Willem Endstra: Money laundering

-In 1992 Endstra was investigated for allegedly using his business for money laundering the profits of a criminal gang dealing in ecstasy.
-The case was closed when Endstra made a deal with public prosecutors in Amsterdam worth about €450 thousand to prevent criminal prosecution.
+In 1992, Endstra was investigated for allegedly using his business for laundering the profits of a criminal gang dealing in ecstasy.
+The case was closed when Endstra made a deal with public prosecutors in Amsterdam worth about €450,000 to prevent criminal prosecution.
+It is generally accepted that the 1992 investigation was ended after Endstra had bribed the prosecutor with 1 million guilders to cease the investigation.

 Dutch criminal John Mieremet claimed in 2002 that, together with Sam Klepper, he was brought into contact with Endstra via Heineken-kidnapper Willem Holleeder.
-Mieremet also believed that Endstra was behind a recent attempt on his life.
+On 26 February 2002, Mieremet was shot in the stomach during a failed murder attempt in Amsterdam.
+At a press conference, Mieremet accused Endstra along with Holleeder as being the men responsible for the failed murder attempt.
+Mieremet stated that Endstra was the "banker to the underworld" who laundered millions via his real estate holdings and Holleeder was the "guardian of the bank vault".
+Mieremet had stated he had given 22 million euros in drug profits to Endstra to launder, which he had instead stolen.
+Mieremet stated that he had threatened to kill Endstra and pointed a gun at him in a meeting in his office, which was the reason why Endstra had hired someone to kill him.
 Endstra denied these allegations, but when a picture of Endstra was published in the magazine Quote later that year, Endstra was seen sitting with Holleeder on a bench in front of Endstra's offices.
 That same magazine reported Endstra's net worth that year to be around €350 million.